-That said, mutual funds offer a lot of benefits that trading on stocks do not.
+That said, mutual funds offer many benefits that trading on stocks does not.
 But along with these mutual funds benefits come the risks as well.
-Read on to know more about the various kinds of top mutual funds in the market today.
+Read on to learn more about the various kinds of top mutual funds today.

 Mutual Funds -Varying Typologies

-Based on the nature of investments, each Mutual Fund can declare the type of instrument it will invest in.
-This divides further into equity fund schemes, diversified funds, gilt funds, money market funds, sector specific, debt fund schemes, and index funds.
+Each Mutual Fund can declare the type of instrument it will invest in based on the nature of the investments.
+It is divided further into equity fund schemes, diversified funds, gilt funds, money market funds, sector-specific debt fund schemes, and index funds.

-Image source: pixabay.comBased on tax incentive schemes, mutual funds can be divided into tax saving and not tax saving funds.
-Another typology is possible based on periodicity/time of pay outs such as dividends.
+Image source: pixabay.comBased on tax incentive schemes, mutual funds can be split into tax saving and not tax saving funds.
+Another typology is possible based on periodicity/time of payouts, such as dividends.
 The categorization is as follows:

 - Dividend Paying Fund Schemes